ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 Torch and Embers blacksmith.
 Theo Crabwhipple.
 Esmerelda is a red pseudo dragon.

 Achtneil used to be run over by bandits.
-The Yaarl gathered the troops and took it back.
+Vargon gathered the troops and took it back.